carmen-timpau/BBO-Capstone-Project/README.md

 📁 <ins> **Discussion of Weekly Query Results & Data-Informed Strategy Summary:** </ins>

-All weekly Bayesian Optimisation ML strategies deployed have always been informed by the previous-week query output results.
+All weekly Bayesian Optimisation ML strategies deployed have been informed by previous-week query output results.

 A dicussion of previous-week query output results and current week strategy summaries can be found in `strategy_discussion.md` and `strategy_summary.md` files within each week's directory.